VictorRodriguez/FMV_tutorial/fmv.md

 it is challenging for developers to generate code that takes advantage of these capabilities.
 Current Linux* developers can't always take advantage of all new architectures coming to the market every year without losing backward compatibility.
-This problems stop users from benefiting from the best of the new computing architecture technology, from low-level kernel features to complex applications.</p>
+These problems stop users from benefiting from the best of the new computing architecture technology, from low-level kernel features to complex applications.</p>